Milliman-PRM/pipeline-component-finder/README.md

-# PRM Component Finder
+# PRM Pipeline_Component_Env

-A repository for tooling that helps bring the various PRM product components together.
+A repository for tooling that helps bring the various PRM pipeline components together.

+Specifically, it aids in finding the current version of all pipeline components and compiling that information into a fresh copy of `pipeline_components_env.bat`

 ### Development Guidelines